-Fayette County, like the rest of the country, has seen an impact in the economy from the COVID-19 pandemic.
-Many businesses reduced operations or shut down completely for varying time periods.
-However, Fayette County has seen increased activity and development in residential, business, industrial, arts and entertainment sectors of the economy.
+The economy for Fayette County and Georgia has been relatively strong compared to the rest of the country.
+Strong revenues and state reserves have allowed the state to reduce tax rates and suspend fuel taxes for short periods of time to provide economic relief to taxpayers and consumers.
+Fayette County has seen increased activity and development in residential, business, industrial, arts and entertainment sectors of the economy.
 Economic activity has been relatively strong as indicated by consistent local sales tax collections.
-Over the last five years, the retail sales tax collections have increased from \$23.9 million to over \$33.5 million, indicating strong retail activity especially in the most recent year with a 6.8% one-year increase.
-Intangible tax collections remain above normal, indicating activity in mortgage refinancing and in the real estate market.
+Over the last five years, the retail sales tax collections have increased from \$26.8 million to over \$36.5 million, indicating strong retail activity especially in the most recent year with a 7.65% one-year increase.
+Intangible tax collections have slowed down, indicating reduced activity in mortgage refinancing and in the real estate market.

 As with most of Georgia and the nation as a whole, the job market of Fayette County has experienced hiring shortfalls.
-During the first year of the COVID-19, pandemic many individuals left the workforce and have not returned.
-According to the U.S. Department of Labor, Fayette County's unemployment rate (not seasonally adjusted) is 2.8% as of June 2022.
-This rate is below the national average rate (seasonally adjusted) of 3.6% and equals the State of Georgia average rate (seasonally adjusted) of 2.8%.
-The county's labor force has increased to 59,633 compared to 58,011 the prior year or 2.72%.
-Average weekly wages for Fayette County were \$1,094 compared to \$1,292 statewide.
+According to the U.S. Bureau of Labor Statistics, Fayette County's unemployment rate (not seasonally adjusted) is 3.3% as of June 2023.
+This rate is below the national average rate (not seasonally adjusted) of 3.1% and equals the State of Georgia average rate (not seasonally adjusted) of 3.3%.
+The county's labor force has increased to 61,325 compared to 59,633 the prior year or 2.84%.
+Average weekly wages for Fayette County were \$1,247 compared to \$1,376 for the Atlanta metro area.

 The changes in the real estate market have significantly affected the School System's local revenue.
 Like much of the state and nation, Fayette County experienced growth in the real property digest in the seven years from fiscal year 2002 to fiscal year 2009 of 61%, averaging 8.7% growth per year.
 From the peak in 2009 to the bottom of decline in 2012, property tax digest values fell more than 20% reducing the annual property tax levies by \$22.3 million from a high of \$100.4 million in 2009 to \$78.1 million in 2013.
 The property tax digest showed significant recovery in real property since 2014.
-The overall digest increased as follows:
+The digest changes are shown in the graph on the next page.